borntofrappe/game-development/Games/Lunar Lander/Noise/README.md

 end
 ```

-`love.graphics.line` is able to draw a line based on a table of points, which explains why the coordinates are included in pairs directly in the table.
+`love.graphics.line` is able to draw a line based on a table of points, which explains why the coordinates are included one after the other, and directly in the table.

 By pressing the arrow keys, the demo updates the number of points (left or right), or again the increment to the noise function (up or down).